albanobattistella/dictationbridge-docs/dictationBridge.md

 Q. I'm a user of Windows 10 and have enabled Cortana.
 Can Cortana help in dictating text?

 Cortana is a personal digital assistant from Microsoft.
-At this time, Cortana cannot help you with lengthy dictations.
+At this time, Cortana cannot help you with lengthy dictation.

 Q. Why is it that I cannot perform screen reader commands with Windows Speech Recognition?